WHY YOU CAN TRUST LICENSED INSOLVENCY TRUSTEES

-Licensed insolvency trustees aren’t employed by banks, collection agencies or other creditors.
+Licensed insolvency trustees aren’t employed by banks, collection agencies, or other creditors.
 Their job isn’t to ensure that your creditors get their money back, it’s to help you get out of debt in a way that respects the rights of everyone involved, especially yours.
-In addition, the Office of the Superintendent of Bankruptcy (OSB) closely regulates their fees, which means they’ll almost always be more affordable than unlicensed debt consultants.
+Also, the Office of the Superintendent of Bankruptcy (OSB) strictly regulates their fees, which means they’ll almost always be more affordable than unlicensed debt consultants.

 The Profession is Closely Regulated

 The OSB requires that LITs are of good character and reputation.
 In practice, this means that they must be in good standing with the relevant professional associations and regulatory agencies and that they haven’t been involved in disciplinary matters.
 Also, they’re required to be solvent and free of any conflicts of interest so that they can perform their duties objectively.